This article originally appeared on The Wallblog

 The task is akin to a penalty-taker in a shoot-out.
 Scoring is expected.
 And even then, there are widely varying degrees of appreciation.

-So on that wide continuum, does the new identity get neatly tucked in to the corner of the net or does it dribble past the keeper?
+So on that wide continuum, does the new identity get neatly tucked into the corner of the net or does it dribble past the keeper?

 Heaven hope it doesn’t get blasted – think Waddle, Turin 1990 – over the bar.

-Before getting stuck in to the design, there has been one fundamental significant change.
+Before getting stuck into the design, there has been one fundamental significant change.
 The 2016/17 season will not have a sponsor for the first time in its 24 year history, so it’s goodbye to Barclays from the logo.

 In the new design, the lion has been retained but is now disembodied and the ball, on which one of its paws previously rested, has been booted off, leaving a floating lion’s head wearing a crown.
-Beside the lion’s head it says ‘Premier League’ in a rounded sans type.
+Besides the lion’s head, it says ‘Premier League’ in a rounded sans type.
 The accompanying colour palette of red, sky blue, green and yellow is apparently not attributable to any particular team.
 Thereby not upsetting or delighting anyone from Anfield to White Hart Lane nor causing conflict between N5 and SW6 or any further enmity between the blues and the reds of the North West.
-Oh and it’s been designed with digital-first in mind.
+Oh, and it’s been designed with digital-first in mind.

 So, sat in the stands, as a neutral observer, removing any allegiances, what do we think?

 Here’s some perspective.
 The Premier League is the most watched football league in the World.
 It was born from the football league, founded in 1888, the oldest professional league in the world.
 The UK broadcast rights alone sold for £5.1billion, thereby maybe explaining the lack of a need for sponsorship.
 It is broadcast in 212 territories, working with 80 different broadcasters.
-It goes kicking and screaming in to 650 million homes and the TV audience is 4.7 billion.
+It goes kicking and screaming into 650 million homes and the TV audience is 4.7 billion.

 Meaning – as even the slowest centre-half can work out – it’s a huge global brand, one of the most important exports from the UK with many more eyes on it overseas than locally by several long-ball clearances.

 Why is it so popular?
 It’s fast, fierce and in your face.
 It’s unpredictable.
 It’s tribal.
 It’s full of deeply ingrained rivalry with loyal and diverse fans.
 It’s authentic.
-It’s mad, bad and beautiful and you can’t take your eyes of it.
+It’s mad, bad and beautiful and you can’t take your eyes off it.
 It’s as English as warm beer but has a cast of the best in the global game.
 And, for sheer unadulterated entertainment, it’s easily the most competitive league in Europe.

 So how come this new identity doesn’t carry that energy, authority and hairs-on-the-back-of-your-neck excitement?
 Compare it to one the great Sports League identities, the NBA logo, featuring a silhouette of All-Star Jerry West, designed in 1969 and as fresh today as it was then.